Kosmosaik/ProgressCrawl/docs/ProgressCrawl_Roadmap_Updated_0.0.70.md

 - Respawn timers (2–4 days)
 - Resource node info in discovery list
 - First pass of the “Interaction Menu”
+- NOTE: This interaction system will be expanded upon with skill/tool/knowledge calculation and a roll system to improve the resources grade.

 ### **Deliverable:**
 Players can begin gathering resources inside each zone.